ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ## Why am I getting an error when I attempt to add more than 5 network interfaces for an existing virtual server instance?
 {: #error-above-5-network-interfaces}

-If the [x86-64 instance profile](/docs/vpc?topic=vpc-profiles) that you used to provision your virtual server includes 17 or more vCPUs, you can now add more than 5 network interfaces.
-To take advantage of the ability to add more network interfaces to a virtual server that existed before the network interface limit increased, you must first stop and restart the virtual server.
+If the [x86 instance profile](/docs/vpc?topic=vpc-profiles) that you used to provision your virtual server includes 17 or more vCPUs, you can now add more than 5 network interfaces.
+To take advantage of the ability to add more network interfaces to a virtual server that existed before the network interface limit increased, you must first stop a running virtual server and then start it again.
 For more information about multiple network interfaces, see [Managing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics).